donvince/Phosphorus-Al/README.md

 </table>

-Still underwhealmed?
+Still underwhelmed?
 Fear not, it's going to get exciting right about now: that top left hand corner had two direct neighbours, Don's going to make his next move and add to that square, which from now on we're going to call atom, when he does, it's going to go pop and spread to the neighbouring atoms!

 Don makes his move: